 Non-Prioritized Basins/Sub-basins

-Groundwater Basins/Sub-basins that are not currently prioritized are identified in Appendix X. These basins/sub-basins or areas with the basins/sub-basins may be designated by the Central Valley Water Board as a high priority on a case-by-case basis when determined necessary by the Board.
+Groundwater Basins/Sub-basins that are not currently prioritized are identified in Appendix #.
+These basins/sub-basins or areas with the basins/sub-basins may be designated by the Central Valley Water Board as a high priority on a case-by-case basis when determined necessary by the Board.

 Areas Within Central Valley Water Board’s Jurisdictional Boundary That Are Not Part of a Basin/Sub-basin